 The Boudehents are efficient men who don't ask themselves questions.
 Inseparable since their training in Angers, then at Stade Nantais, Pierre and Paul Boudehent are beginning to be experienced in professional games.
 While the winger began his Top 14 adventure in 2017, the flanker joined his brother a year later.
 Since then, the two native Angevins have continued to grow in stature within a four-star squad.

-The one who has always "naturally followed" his brother does not intend to make any preferences compared to other players from La Rochelle.
-For all that, Paul Boudehent always observes his elder brother with more attention.
-"Once we are on the field, we have our bearings and I don't communicate more with Pierre than with another winger.
-We do our job but it's always different when Pierre has the ball, I keep an eye on him (laughs)".
+Paul Boudehent, who has always "naturally followed" his brother, has no intention of making any preferences over other players from La Rochelle.
+However, Paul Boudehent always watches his elder brother more closely. " Once we're on the pitch, we've got our bearings.
+I don't communicate with Pierre any more than I would with another winger.
+We do our jobs, but it's always different when Pierre has the ball, so I keep an eye on him (laughs).